 - Term deposits can rival the interest earned on savings accounts

 - Lock in one fixed term deposit interest rate for the length of the term

 - Lock your funds away for up to 10 years

 - The longer the term, the higher the interest rate you’re likely to receive

-- Unlike high-interest savings accounts, there’s no requirement to make a minimum deposit each month – hence they’re easier to manage
+- Unlike high-interest savings accounts, there’s no minimum deposit requirement

 - If your financial circumstances change, and you need to access your funds before the end of the agreed term, you’ll likely be penalised

 - Long term deposits require forward thinking to ensure the term deposit suits your long-term financial needs

 - ‘Setting and forgetting’ your loan could see it roll into a new one, and you may be fined trying to close the new term deposit

 - Term deposit interest rivals savings accounts interest